RaySuhyunLee/snucse_os/README.md

 * At the end of last project comes JongGang(Probably).

 ## P.S.
-In this time, we wrote README very shortly for our great T.A.
-Thank you so much.
+This time, we wrote README quite shortly to lessen the burden of our great T.A.s Thank you so much.